What Is a BS Degree and What Can You Do With One?

-Whether earned on campus or online, bachelor’s degrees are an essential credential when looking for a job or making a move in your chosen field.
+Whether you pursue higher education on campus or online, a bachelor’s degree is an essential credential to have when looking for a job or making a move in your chosen field.
 In fact, Georgetown’s University’s Center on Education and the Workforce estimated that by 2020, 35% of job openings would require at least a bachelor’s degree.1

-From acronyms and classes to the type of jobs you can get with a BS degree, we answer some of the common questions about earning a bachelor’s degree.
+From acronyms and classes to the type of jobs you can get with a BS degree, we answer some of the common questions people ask about earning a bachelor’s degree.

 Whether you’re pursuing a BA or a BS degree, both on-campus and online bachelor’s degree programs require you to complete a number of core introductory courses in areas such as communication, the social sciences, math, science, and arts and humanities.
 Once completed, the remainder of your BS degree credits will focus specifically on your field of study, with classes getting more advanced as you continue.